 VW ID.
 Buzz FAQs

 What is the VW ID.
 Buzz release date?

-Following the premiere on March 9, the ID.
-Buzz will go on sale in Europe this fall, and in the U.S. in late-2023.
+The ID.
+Buzz will go on sale in Europe this autumn, and in the U.S. in 2024.

 Which VW ID.
 Buzz versions will be available?